-‘Do you know what it feels like to have your mind fascinated by trivia?’
+‘Do you actually KNOW what it feels like to have your mind fascinated by trivia?’
 I feel like screaming.
 ‘Do you actually know what that feels like?”
-I have the strong intuition that if I do open my mouth then I would scream so I keep my mouth tightly shut.
+I have the strong intuition that if I do open my mouth then I would screech like a total freak so I keep my mouth tightly shut.
 I bite my tongue.
-‘Do you actually know what it feels like to have your mind hypnotized by every single nonsensical detail that comes along’, I wanted to scream.
+‘Do you actually KNOW what it feels like to have your mind hypnotized by every single nonsensical detail that comes along’, I wanted to scream.
 I didn’t scream though – I kept my mouth shut.
 I bit my tongue.
 It wasn’t the right place for that.
 I was in a sacred space.
 I was in the dojo.
 I was in the meditation hall.

 I was stuck fast to my mind with the ultimate adhesive, the strongest most powerful glue ever created.
 I was stuck fast to the nonsense generator and it was having a field day.
 It was running me ragged, running me into the ground.
 ‘You touch it you stick to it,’ laughed the voice.
 ‘Touch it and you stick to it – that’s the way that it works around here’.
 I was touching everything in sight.
 ‘Touch it you buy it’ screamed the voice, and my shopping trolley was full to overflowing.
 Full of rubbish I would never need.
 Full of rubbish no one would ever need.
 I was belting along down the aisles, throwing stuff into the trolley as fast as I could.
 Chucking it in there.
 ‘You touch it you buy it,’ yelled the voice again and my trolley couldn’t have been fuller.
 Full of unique one-time-only special offers.
 Once in a lifetime offers – never to be repeated….